The Shoe People

 The Shoe People is an animated television series which was first broadcast in the UK in April 1987 on TV-am.
 It went on to be broadcast in 62 countries around the world.

-It was the first series from the West to be shown in the former Soviet Union and became so popular there that it sold over 25 million Shoe People books.
+It was the first animated series from the Western world to be broadcast in the former Soviet Union in 1989 and became so popular there that it sold over 25 million Shoe People books.

 The Shoe People was created by James Driscoll, who got the inspiration for the show from noticing that the style and appearance of people's shoes revealed things about their owners' personalities.
 He then wondered what stories these shoes could tell about themselves when they were new and when they had gradually worn out.
+The show's characters were designed by Rob Lee, an illustrator from Cardiff who had previously designed the characters for TV series such as SuperTed and Fireman Sam.

 The theme song was written and sung by Justin Hayward of The Moody Blues.

 The story

 In a shoe repair shop, a shoe mender tries to repair all the shoes he gets, but sometimes he cannot repair them all.
-He does not throw away these shoes; he puts them in the back room of the shop.
+He does not throw away these shoes; instead, he puts them in the back room of the shop.

-These join the other shoes and boots he could not bear to throw away and the ones where their owners never came back for them.
+These join the other shoes and boots he could not bear to throw away and the ones whose owners never came back for them.
 This room has a secret.
 Every night when the shoe mender locks up the shop, he makes sure the back room door is shut.
 This door does not shut very easily and when he slams it shut, the strangest thing happens.
-A large cloud of dust from the room fills the air and when it settles, the shoes come to life and the back wall disappears and Shoe Town appears.

-Just below Toecap Hill is Shoe Town, where all the shoes and boots live.
+A large cloud of dust from the room fills the air and when it settles, the shoes and boots come to life, the back wall disappears and Shoetown appears, where all the shoes and boots live.

 The characters were voiced by Philip Whitchurch and Jo Wyatt (Olwen Rees in Welsh).
-Jo does the female voices in the sequel, The New Adventures of the Shoe People, while Phillip does all the male voices.
-Jo's father Martin also produced a vinyl record of the series as well as owning Bright Music, the company that produces the music for the series.
+Jo voiced the female characters in the sequel series, The New Adventures of the Shoe People, while Phillip voiced the male characters.
+Jo's father Martin also produced a vinyl record of the series as well as owning Bright Music, the company that produced the music for the series.